SummaSolutions/cart-magento2/README.md

 **Custom Checkout**

-Offer a checkout fully customized to your brand experience with our simple-to-use payments API.
+Offers a fully customized checkout to your brand experience with our simple-to-use payments API.

 * Seamless integration— no coding required, unless you want to.
 * Full control of buying experience.
 * Store buyer’s card for fast checkout.
 * Accept tickets in addition to cards.
-* Accept Mercado Pago's discount coupons.
+* Accept MercadoPago's discount coupons.
 * Improve conversion rate.
 * Debug Mode.